 Find neck, back, and leg pain relief with a therapeutic Epidural Steroid injection.

-Epidural steroid injections consist of a steroid medication with local anesthetic which are injected in to portions of the spine, known as the epidural space, where inflamed nerves are causing pain.
-These injections are an integral part of the non-surgical management for many forms of back pain, neck pain and leg pain.
-A common treatment option to achieve pain relief, the injection is often used in combination with a comprehensive physical rehab program.
-While the injection’s effects tend to be temporary, they can be critical for acute pain relief especially in conjunction with other forms of physical therapy.
+Epidural Steroid Injections consist of a steroid medication and local anesthetic injected into the area of epidural space where nerves are inflamed and causing your pain.
+These injections are often used in conjunction with other non-surgical pain relief methods such as physical therapy and ice/heat therapy.
+While the injection’s effects tend to be temporary, they can be critical for acute pain relief especially in an overarching treatment plan.